Butterfield Overland Mail: National historic trail

 On March 30, 2009, President Barack Obama signed Congressional legislation (Sec.
 7209 of P.L.
 111-11) to conduct a study of designating the trail a National Historic Trail.
 The National Park Service concluded its Special Resource Study/Environmental Assessment in 2018 and determined that it would be feasible and desirable as part of the National Trails System.

 Congress passed a bill designating the Butterfield Overland National Historic Trail in 2022.
 The trail covers 3,292 miles in eight states.
 The bill uniquely includes a provision specifying that the trail shall not hinder any energy transmission project.
 The Park Service will develop a comprehensive administration plan.

 In popular culture

+In USA Film Culture, a Hollywood Tip Of The Hat was more than once given to the Overland Company in its films.
+The 51 film series dubbed The Three Mesquiteers of western movies offered a 1938 film named Overland Stage Raiders directed by George Sherman which at this time had Actor John Wayne playing one of the film's Three Mesquiteers heroes.
+This effort was soon followed by a 1939 released movie named Overland Mail (1939 film) wherein the film's lead role Actor Jack Randle portrays the heroic company rider.
+And this was followed by a 1942 released Western Serial of 15 short films, totaling about 280 minutes in length, which was also named Overland Mail (1942 film) wherein the serial's two heroes set out to find who was continually robbing their stagecoach company.
+A few years later, Actor Buster Crabbe led the cast of a 1946 released film named Overland Riders which began with a robbery attempt on a stagecoach, but alas this film bought to an end the Billy Carson series of hour long western films, and later in 1954, an admittedly railroad focused film named Overland Pacific appeared with the film's lead role hero, company railroad agent Jock Mahoney, riding to the rescue of the troubled railroad that he works for, via, what else, a stagecoach!

 The Butterfield Overland Mail Company is featured in the 1957 film 3:10 to Yuma.
 The railroad was not completed through Arizona until 1879, eighteen years after Butterfield's Overland Mail Company ceased its service through Arizona.
 Also Butterfield never used his name on a stagecoach, only "Overland Mail Company."

 The Butterfield Overland Mail Company is the main subject of the 1965 film Apache Uprising, featuring several main characters under the employ of Butterfield: District Manager, Station Agent, and Driver.

 A Butterfield Overland stagecoach is also featured in the 2015 western film The Hateful Eight.
 The stagecoach in the movie was not representative of John Butterfield's stagecoaches as the movie fictionally represented the Central Overland Trail after the Civil War.
 John Butterfield never used his name on a stage; only "Overland Mail Company" and only operated on the Southern Overland Trail.